tobek/headsoak/notes.md

     - change creation date
     - share/send to/export
     - bulk add/remove tags (deal like gmail with labels that some but not all in selection have)
+- on individual notes
+    - see timestamps
+    - create new note with the same tags
 - customizeable views but two default: browser and note
     - browser: full screen, tag list, shows multiple results (tiny tiny section navigation icon), search bar, menu
     - note: windowed, (transparent bg?), larger section navigation chiclet,